Princeton-CDH/lenape-timetree/CONTRIBUTING.md

 #### Image sizes

-Portrait images
+Portrait images:
-Recommended min height 1800px
+- Recommended min height: 1800px
-Absolute min height 864px
+- Absolute min height: 864px

-Landscape images
+Landscape images:
-Recommended min width 1440px
+- Recommended min width: 1440px
-Absolute min width 700px
+- Absolute min width: 700px

 NOTE: When cropping a portrait image your image may become too narrow with respect to the recommended min height (1800px), therefore try to stick to a portrait 16:9 ratio.